 At the NSE, shares received sharply by way of 10.
 Ninety-six percent to close at Rs 56.15.

 On the traded quantity front, sixty-four.
-53 lakh shares were traded at the BSE and over 8 crore stocks on the NSE all through the day.
+Fifty-three lakh shares were sold at the BSE, and over eight crore stocks on the NSE throughout the day.

-Shares of DHFL rebounded on Tuesday by rising over four percentage after suffering a big promote-off inside the preceding day.
+Shares of DHFL rebounded on Tuesday by rising over four percent after suffering a big promote-off inside the preceding day.